 Uzma Jamil has just completed her first year as Fellow of Muslim Studies at CTS.
-Dr. Jamil came to CTS from a position as a visiting scholar at the Islamic Studies at Oro.
-Dr. Jamil came to CTS from a position as a visiting scholar at the Islamic Studies In-stitute at McGill University, and as an affiliated faculty member with the Islamopho-bia Research and Documentation Project at UC Berkeley.
-She was previously a Postdoctoral Research Fellow at the International Centre for Muslim and Non-Mus-lim Understanding at the University of South Australia.
-She has a PhD in Sociology from the University of Québec at Montréal, an MA in Political Science from McGill University and a PA in International Polations from Mount Holyoka Collage.
-Hor University, and a BA in International Relations from Mount Holyoke College.
-Her research focus is on how Muslims are constructed as racialized and religious minorities in the West using a critical, postcolonial/decolonial approach based in Crit-ical Muslim Studies.
+Dr. Jamil came to CTS from a position as a visiting scholar at the Islamic Studies Institute at McGill University, and as an affiliated faculty member with the Islamophobia Research and Documentation Project at UC Berkeley.
+She was previously a Postdoctoral Research Fellow at the International Centre for Muslim and Non-Muslim Understanding at the University of South Australia.
+She has a PhD in Sociology from the University of Québec at Montréal, an MA in Political Science from McGill University, and a BA in International Relations from Mount Holyoke College.
+Her research focus is on how Muslims are constructed as racialized and religious minorities in the West using a critical, postcolonial/decolonial approach based in Critical Muslim Studies.
 She is the co-author of a book titled In Pursuit of Justice: The Jurisprudence of Human Rights in Islam, and the author of many scholarly articles on issues related to Muslims as a minority in Western societies and as they are used in discourse about the war on terror.
 She will teach Muslim and Non-Muslim Encounters online in the fall.